Skip to content

 This keynote celebrates the resilience, innovation, and leadership of women shaping the future of agriculture in Michigan and beyond.
 From stewarding the land and advancing sustainable practices to championing land justice and building resilient communities, women are not just part of the movement—they are leading it.
 Attendees will gain insight into the unique attributes women bring to agriculture along with the challenges and opportunities women face in this sector.
 This address honors the visionaries on the frontlines and calls on all of us to recognize, support, and amplify their contributions in cultivating a thriving, equitable agricultural future.

 An informative session on Fremont Insurance’s comprehensive Loss Prevention Platform, specifically designed to support Conservation Districts.
 This free resource provides all member districts with access to a wide range of tools aimed at promoting workplace safety and minimizing risk.
-Joe Johnson, Loss Prevention Specialist at Fremont Insurance, will provide a brief but impactful overview of the platform’s capabilities.
-He will be joined by Joe Fischer of Fischer Insurance, who will share additional insights into how these tools can be integrated into your district’s day-to-day operations.
+Gain a brief but impactful overview of the platform’s capabilities and additional insights into how these tools can be integrated into your district’s day-to-day operations.

 District Managers